MQ-software-carpentry/intro-active-data-management/_episodes/03-File-manipulation.md

     * use library data safely and securely (sharing, storing)
     * using cloud storage proficiently including storing, sharing, sending and syncing

 > ## Challenge - Think, pair, share
-    Where is your data now?
-How do you store, share, sync, protect, back up etc your files?
+> Where is your data now?
+How do you store, share, sync, protect and back up your files?
 Could this be done differently?

 ### CloudStor
     1. Go to the AARNet website: https://www.aarnet.edu.au/